Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Conclusion

 \section{Conclusion}

 In this paper, we proposed the scalable and effective beamforming design for multi-RIS-aided systems under imperfect CSIT.
 Aiming to maximize the sum SE, we reformulated the optimization problem by deriving a lower bound of the instantaneous SE with partial CSIT.
 Dividing the problem into two subproblems, we developed the unified GPI-based optimization framework with regularization that identifies a superior local optimal solution.
-In particular, by leveraging the block diagonality of the GPI matrices, the proposed algorithm achieves multi-RIS scalability with respect to the number of RISs $L$, i.e., $\sim \CMcal{O}(1/L^2)$ for the fixed total RIS elements case.
-Through simulations, we showed that our method not only outperforms conventional methods in terms of SE but also demonstrates significant computational scalability with respect to the number of RISs $L$, making it suitable for large-scale multi-RIS deployments under imperfect CSIT.
-Therefore, this work contributes both a robust and efficient beamforming design for practical multi-RIS-aided communication systems.
+In particular, by leveraging the block-diagonality of the GPI matrices, the proposed algorithm achieves multi-RIS scalability with respect to the number of RISs $L$, i.e., $\sim \CMcal{O}(1/L^2)$ for the fixed total RIS elements case.
+Through simulations, we showed that our method not only outperforms conventional methods in terms of SE but also demonstrates significant computational scalability with respect to the number of RISs $L$, making it suitable for large-scale multi-RIS deployments.
+Therefore, this work contributes both a robust and efficient beamforming design for practical multi-RIS-aided communication systems. { For future work, it would be interesting to extend the proposed scalable framework to practical scenarios involving discrete RIS phase shifts, particularly 1-bit or 2-bit resolution phase shifts.
+Additionally, investigating the impact of near-field propagation in extremely large-scale RIS systems remains a promising direction for further research.}

 \appendices